interlock-network/interlock-docs/whitepaper.md

 &mdash; this paper is going to get bleaker before it gets brighter.

-If the end of the previous section has you feeling like you have been conned, like you are &mdash; sooner or later &mdash; the eventual victim of an unsustainable and tenuous pyramid scheme, well, that was our intent.
+If the end of the previous section has you feeling like you have been conned, like you are &mdash; sooner or later &mdash; going to be the eventual victim of an unsustainable and tenuous pyramid scheme, well, that was our intent.
 To be clear, we are not trying to scare you with ghost stories.
 We *wish* these were just ghost stories &mdash; the exaggerations of a